FAPESP YOUNG INVESTIGATOR AWARD 2017

 7.2 Information regarding this partnership, application, funding, selection criteria, proposal preparation and submission are available at:

-Annex I: Specific Instructions for SAGe System (Guidelines for SAGe submission)
+Annex I: Instructions for SAGe System (Guidelines for proposals submission on SAGe)

-1. Principle Investigator must be registered in the SAGe system:
+1. The Principal Investigator must be registered on SAGe system:

-(I) Researchers who do not have a SAGe registration should initially do so by accessing the SAGe page at www.fapesp.br/sage, clicking on “Sem cadastro?” and fill in the requested data.
-It is not enough to just register as a user, it is necessary to complete the cadastral data;
+(I) Researchers who are not registered on SAGe must initially do so by accessing the SAGe page at www.fapesp.br/sage.
+Click on and then on “Not registered?”.
+Fill in the requested data.
+Attention: all the blank fields must be filled in to complete the registration.

-(II) Researchers from the State of São Paulo, already registered, must log in to SAGe with the usual identification and password to access the system homepage.
+(II) Researchers from the State of São Paulo who are already registered must log in to SAGe with the usual username and password.

-4. The system will display the menu "Incluir proposta" on the following page to confirm the selected Call.
+4. The system will display the menu "Add Proposal" on the following page in order to confirm the selected Call.

-5. Click the “Incluir” button to start preparing your proposal.
+5. Click on the “Add” button to start the submission of your proposal.

-6. Include the requested data in all the tabs, including the list of documents to be attached;
+6. Fill in the requested data on all tabs, including the list of documents to be attached;

-8. If you have any doubts, you can use the Manuals link on the SAGe home page and, in the Manuals page, search for explanations in the Manuais de Apoio aos Pesquisadores.
+8. If you have any doubts concerning Users Registration, please access the “Guides” link on the SAGe home page and search for elucidations on the User Registration guidelines.